microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/advancedsecurity.md

 1. Review Recommendation, Location, Description, and Severity to understand the vulnerability and how to resolve it.

-    > Note: The reccomendation will provide you with the steps to resolve the vulnerability.
-For this one, simply update the package version from 1.0.4.1   to 1.0.4.2 to fix the vulerability
+>**Note:** The reccomendation will provide you with the steps to resolve the vulnerability.
+For this one, simply update the package version from 1.0.4.1 to 1.0.4.2 to fix the vulerability.

 1. Click on the Locations to see the code that triggered the alert.